AndrewMcMahan/SeatingChartGenerator/README.md

 ## Introduction
 This project is based upon generously released code written by [Brad Greco](https://www.bgreco.net/about).
-The inception of this project, and all code written up to at least April 2016 was written by [Mr. Greco](https://www.bgreco.net/about).
-To see more of his work, please visit https://www.bgreco.net/
+The inception of this project, and all code written up to the initial commit in this repository was written by him.
+To see more of his work, please visit https://www.bgreco.net/.
+To view the original Seating Chart Generator, as written by Mr. Greco, please visit https://www.bgreco.net/band/

 ## Demo
-An instance of this application is currently available at https://www.bgreco.net/band/
+An instance of this project is currently available at http://www.amcmahan.com/SeatingChartGenerator/   It is an excact clone of this repository.

 ## Installation / Setup
 To install and setup this application for use, simply place all of the files in a directory accessible to a webserver.
 Then, point your browser to scgen.html.